 Metaloproteases again showed no activity in prostate cancer and radical prostatectomy, external beam radiation therapy, and brachytherapy all had equivalent responses in prostate cancer.

-Sep 7, 2011 - Adult cigarette smoking in the United States has decreased since 2005, particularly among heavy smokers; there is still, however, room for improvement, according to a report published in the Sept.
-6 early-release issue of the U.S. Centers for Disease Control and Prevention's Morbidity and Mortality Weekly Report.
+Jun 9, 2014 - Cigarette smoking continues to decline among Americans who work, but use of smokeless tobacco has held steady since 2005, according to research published in the June 6 issue of the U.S. Centers for Disease Control and Prevention's Morbidity and Mortality Weekly Report.

 Jun 18, 2010